-The Association is governed by a Management Committee which is elected by the members of the Association.
-In 2013, our Management Committee members are:
+Spinal Injuries Australia is governed by a Board of Directors who are elected by the members of the organisations.
+In 2015, our Board Directors are:

 With a degree in Human Movement Studies (Education), David lectured at TAFE College in Anatomy, Physiology, Health, Nutrition and Fitness Leadership.
 He has significant committee experience as a past president and life member of the Queensland Fitness and Health Association.
 David was also the Senior Consultant at the International Business Unit of TAFE Queensland.

-Des was elected to the Association’s Management Committee in 1995, becoming Vice President in 1996 and President from 1999 until early 2007.
+Des was elected to Spinal Injuries Australia’s Board of Directors in 1995, becoming Vice President in 1996 and President from 1999 until early 2007.
 After completing an Associate Diploma Information Technology in 1995, Des has focused on employment services in Central Queensland.
 He was a recipient of the Rotary Paul Harris Fellow Award in 2000.

 Mark also has experience in advising the not-for-profit sector and in particular, churches, church and community owned hospitals and aged care facilities and the RSL.

 He has been a member of the Board of the Wesley Hospital, served on its Finance Committee, and has served on the Ethics Committee for Blue Care.
 He retired from the Board of St Aidan’s School Council at the end of 2011 after seven years’ service, with the last period spent as its Chair.
 During that time Mark also served on the school’s finance committee and risk committee.

 Amanda is an experienced communications and marketing professional with expertise in political and corporate arenas.
 She has extensive international experience across a number of markets including Australia, Hong Kong and Jersey.